ncase/anxiety/scenes/intro.md

 {{/if}}

 {{if Game.TEXT_SPEED==60}}
 n3: Great!
-Defaults are everyone's favorite non-choice choice.
+Default, the best non-choice choice.
 {{/if}}

 {{if Game.TEXT_SPEED==40}}